smastrom/vue-use-active-scroll/README.md

 <br />

-## Vue Router onMount hash scroll
+## Vue Router scroll to hash on page mount

-If using Nuxt, Vue Router is already configured to scroll to the URL hash on page load.
+If using Nuxt, Vue Router is already configured to scroll to the URL hash on page load, back/forward navigation.

 If not using Nuxt and you're setting up Vue Router from scratch, you must enable the feature manually: